 The school provides free cold milk and cereal breakfasts from 7:00 AM until 7:30 AM.
 All breakfasts must be eaten in the cafeteria.

-The school will provide a daily hot lunch to all students at a nominal charge of $3.00 per meal.
-Students are encouraged to eat a variety of healthy foods, and to eat everything before dessert.
+The school will provide a daily hot lunch to all students at a charge of $3.00 per day on a monthly basis.
 You may send a home-packed lunch for your child as an alternate to the lunch provided by the school.
 Menus are available during the last week of the prior month for your review.
-Lunches are paid by the month.
 No substitution of the menu is permitted.
-Canned goods, microwaveable foods, and glassware are not permitted in our cafeteria.
-Classes must eat together.
-High school students may leave school grounds and are restricted to the Presidente Shopping Center.
+Canned goods, glassware, and any food required to be heated or that requires a microwave are not permitted in our cafeteria.
+High school students may leave school grounds on foot, and are restricted to the "Presidente" shopping center.